AI Use Cases/Healthcare

 A Systems-Level Fix

 This is a systems-level fix because it closes the loop between clinical performance, workforce stability, and revenue cycle outcomes.
 Losing a coder doesn't just cost recruitment dollars; it cascades into denial spikes and A/R aging.
-Losing a care coordinator delays prior authorization processing by weeks.
+Losing a care coordinator stalls prior authorization processing mid-cycle.
 The AI prevents these cascades by treating retention as a clinical operations metric, not an HR checkbox.
 It ties directly to your KPIs: patient throughput, claims denial rate, and cost per encounter all improve when your experienced team stays intact.

 How It Works